awsdocs/aws-doc-sdk-examples/README.rst

 How examples are used in the documentation
 ==========================================

 Examples are written for either execution in a browser script or in Node.js, usually depending on the use case for each.
-The two cenarios typically differ in how you supply credentials to the code.
+The two scenarios typically differ in how you supply credentials to the code.
 These differences are described in the Developer
 Guide at <https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials.html>`_